 As part of the multisource feedback process, nurses are expected to seek feedback from both nurse and non-nurse colleagues.
-Colleagues who are approached by a nurse colleague should be candid in their feedback and ensure they include written feedback in the open-text portions of the questionnaire, in addition to the Likert scale rating.
-Comments are very useful to nurses reviewing the feedback to identify both areas of strength and for improvement.
+Colleagues who are approached by a nurse should be candid in their feedback and ensure they include written feedback in the open-text portions of the questionnaire, in addition to the Likert scale rating.
+Comments help nurses identify their strengths and areas for improvement.

 Any information that colleagues provide through the feedback questionnaire is protected under the Health Professions Act and the Freedom of Information and Protection of Privacy Act.
 Colleague feedback will be provided to the nurse who has requested it in aggregate form only.

-Yes, however, your name (or any other identifying data) will not be attached to your responses.
-In addition, a report will not be generated unless a minimum of three colleagues respond, so it will be unlikely the nurse will know who gave which responses.
+Yes; however, your name (or any other identifying data) will not be attached to your responses.
+In addition, feedback reports include a minimum of three colleagues respond, so it is unlikely the nurse will know who gave which responses.

-Your comments, however, will be included in the report exactly as you wrote them, so be careful not to include details that indicate your identity.
+However, your comments will be included exactly as you write them, so be careful not to include details that indicate your identity.

-No. The multisource feedback process is used to give your observations on your colleague's practice in order to assist them to identify areas in which they are meeting standards and where they can improve.
+No. The multisource feedback process is used to give your observations on your colleague's practice to help them identify where they are meeting standards and where they can improve.
 The multisource feedback process and the questionnaires are not designed to report serious concerns about a nurse's practice.

 If you have any serious concerns about a nurse's fitness to practice, you should report your concerns to your manager or to BCCNM.